blue-in-sea/Algo-Notebook/APIs.md

                               Fast                                                Slow

+Search (contains):           O(n) - Must iterate through the list.
+Search (contains): O(n) - Must iterate through the list.
+                             Same                                                 Same

+Insertion (add):            About the same                                        About the same
+                          1. At the end: O(1) - Amortized constant time,         1.
+At the beginning: O(1)
+                            though it can be O(n) if resizing is needed.
+2. At the end: O(1) if tail reference is maintained; otherwise, O(n)
+                          2. At a specific index: O(n) - Requires shifting.
+3. At a specific index: O(n) - Must traverse to the index.

 ```

 * `sort(Comparator<? super E> c)` - Sorts this list according to the order induced by the specified Comparator.